CCPrefix: Counterfactual Contrastive Prefix-Tuning for Many-Class Classification: Experiments

-To further prove the robustness of our model, we evaluate CCPrompt in few-shot settings.
-For relation classification, as shown in \Cref{tab:fs_rc}, CCPrompt outperforms PTR by a large margin.
-Especially, for ReTACRED, our model surpasses by 6.6\% on average.
-It is worth noting that PTR manually designs the task-specific sub-rules to construct prompts, which is a prompt augmentation model.
-Meanwhile, the prompt in CCPrompt provides specific distinguishable features of each instance to point out the crucial difference between several classes, which directly stimulates the PLMs in data scarce scenarios.
-For topic classification, as shown in the left panel of \Cref{tab:fs_tcet}, CCPrompt exceeds PETAL and ProtoVerb by a large margin.
+\paragraph{Few-Shot Setting} To further assess our model, we evaluate CCPrefix in few-shot settings.
+For relation classification, as shown in \Cref{tab:fs_rc}, CCPrefix outperforms PTR, with an average improvement of 6.6\% on ReTACRED.
+For topic classification, as shown in the left panel of \Cref{tab:fs_tcet}, CCPrefix exceeds PETAL and ProtoVerb by a large margin.
 Specifically, in the extreme data scarce scenario ($K=1, 2$), our model surpasses ProtoVerb by 15.3\% and 9.1\%.
 This demonstrates that, if the class labels are semantically diverse, our model is capable of acquiring sufficient knowledge from the PLM even in this limit.
 For entity typing, our model exceeds former baseline in several scenarios ($K=4, 8, 16$) but not good when training instances are extremely scarce ($K=1, 2$).
-We infer that for fine-grained entity typing, although our model can cancel out most of the attributes between two classes sharing the same coarse class with subtle differences in semantic (e.g., `building-theater'' and ``building-library'' are under type ``building''), it is hard to discriminate such contrastive attributes in extreme data scarce scenario, especially without prior knowledge.
+We infer that for fine-grained entity typing, although our model can cancel out most of the attributes between two classes sharing the same coarse class with subtle differences in semantics (e.g., `building-theater'' and ``building-library'' are under type ``building''), it is hard to discriminate such contrastive attributes in extreme data scarce scenario.